MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-fonts.md

 For more information, see [Select a Cheque Layout](finance-how-define-check-layouts.md).

 ## <a name="fonts-for-barcodes"></a>Fonts for Barcodes
-Fonts to generate one-dimensional barcodes are installed and available to use in both Word and RDLC report layouts.
+Fonts to generate barcodes are installed and available to use in both Word and RDLC report layouts.

-The following barcode symbologies are supported:
+The following one-dimensional barcode symbologies are supported:
 * Code 3 of 9 (Code 39)
 * Code 128
 * Code 93
 * Codabar
 * MSI
 * Interleaved 2 of 5

+The following two-dimensional barcode symbologies are supported:
+* Aztec
+* Data Matrix
+* Maxicode
+* PDF417
+* QR

 For more information, see [Barcode Fonts with Business Central Online](/dynamics365/business-central/dev-itpro/developer/devenv-report-barcode-fonts).